inkennect/kv/README.md

 ## commands

-(create a folder named 'yourWorkSpace')
+(create a folder named 'yourWorkSpace' and get it registered with KBET by cd 'yourWorkSpace' and these commands below)

 1. ``kv auth``: to authenticate yourself
 2. ``kv init`` : to create a new app